-After a long time processing these books that changed the way we design mobile apps (Mobile Design Pattern Gallery and Designing Social Interfaces), we created a series of articles and resources to help you learning to design better apps with Ionic Framework faster!
+After a long time processing these books that changed the way we design mobile apps (Mobile Design Pattern Gallery and Designing Social Interfaces), we created a series of articles and resources to help you learn how to design better apps with Ionic Framework!

 Before we start thinking about navigation, we must consider the type and amount of data you want to display in your app.
 Don't forget you will use navigation to show and structure your data, that's why it should follow the information structure of your app and not the other way around.

 Note: This post will be about Navigation best practices and not about implementing navigation and routing in our Ionic Angular apps.
 However, we got you covered!
 Ionic Navigation and Angular Routing the Complete Guide.

 It's important to keep the best practices for navigation design to ensure that people will be able to use and find the most valuable features in your app.

 Navigation is indeed one of the most important elements of user experience that every developer must include on its checklist while creating any kind of app.
 A bad navigation can frustrate users to an extent that they end up uninstalling the app and even posting a negative review about your app on the app store.